stefanwalther/sense-navigation/docs/about.md

 The Visualization Extension ***sense-navigation*** for Qlik Sense allows you to add a button to a Qlik Sense sheet to navigate in your app:

-* Go to the first sheet
+* Go to first sheet
-* Go to the next sheet
+* Go to next sheet
-* Go to the previous sheet
+* Go to previous sheet
-* Go to the last sheet
+* Go to last sheet
 * Go to a sheet
 * Go to a sheet (defined by sheet Id)
 * Go to a story